-The measurement error (RMSE) for SSC was 16.3%, which included errors for sample collection and analysis.
-Sample collection error consisted of interpolating over a 30 min interval (5%) and sampling during stormflows (3%).
-Sample analysis error was from measuring SSC by filtration (3.9%).
-The model errors (RMSE) of the T-SSC relationships were 16% (4 mg/L) for the YSI and TS turbidimeters at FG1, 113% (348 mg/L) for the YSI turbidimeter at FG3, and 46% (48 mg/L) for the OBS turbidimeter at FG3.
+The measurement error for SSC was 16 %, including interpolating over a 30 min interval (5%), sampling during stormflows (3%), and measuring SSC by filtration (3.9%) (DUET-H/WQ look-up table (Harmel et al., 2006)).
+Model errors of the T-SSC relationships were 13% (3 mg/L) for the YSI and TS turbidimeters at FG1, 112% (342 mg/L) for the YSI turbidimeter at FG3, and 47% (46 mg/L) for the OBS turbidimeter at FG3.

+SSC and resulting SSYEV estimates are sensitive to the slope of the T-SSC rating curve, so we tested the sensitivity of the DR and percent SSY contributions to different T-SSC rating curves.
+The slope of the T-SSC rating curve for the YSI, deployed at FG3 in 2012, was higher at FG3 than at FG1 (Supplementary Material C, Figure C.1a-b).
+Using the T-SSC relationship from FG1 to predict SSC at FG3 reduced the DR from 3.6 (Table 2) to 2.5, and changed the average SSYEV contributions from 13% to 20% from the Upper watershed, and from 87% to 80% from the Total watershed.
+We conclude that use of different T-SSC relationships does not significantly change our conclusions about the dominance of the lower watershed in the sediment load to the coast.

-4.3 Objective 2: Modeling SSYEV with storm metrics
+4.3 Modeling SSYEV with storm metrics

-4.3.1.
-Selecting the best predictor of SSYEV
+4.3.1 Selecting the best predictor of SSYEV

-Qsum and Qmax were the best predictors of SSYEV for the forested UPPER watershed, and Psum and Qmax were the best predictors for the TOTAL watershed.
-SSYEV is calculated from Q so it is expected that Qsum should correlate closely with SSYEV (Duvert et al., 2012; Rankl, 2004).
-Discharge metrics were also highly correlated with SSYEV in the TOTAL watershed, suggesting discharge metrics are good predictors in both disturbed and undisturbed watersheds.
-Most of the scatter in the Qmax-SSYEV relationship is observed for small events, and Qmax correlated strongly with the largest SSYEV values, when most of the annual sediment load is generated (Table 6).
+Qsum and Qmax were the best predictors of SSYEV for the forested Upper watershed, and Qmax was the best predictors for the Total watershed (Figure 7, Table 6).
+SSYEV is calculated from Q so it is expected that Qsum correlated closely with SSYEV (Duvert et al., 2012; Rankl, 2004).
+Discharge metrics were highly correlated with SSYEV in the Total watershed, suggesting they are good predictors in both disturbed and undisturbed watersheds.
+Most of the scatter in the Qmax-SSYEV relationship is observed for small events, and Qmax correlated strongly with the largest SSYEV values, when most of the annual SSY is generated (Figure 7a).

 <Table 6 here please>

-Precipitation was measured at the quarry, which may reflect precipitation characteristics more accurately in the LOWER than the UPPER watershed, and account for the lower correlation coefficients between precipitation and SSYEV_UPPER.
-SSY from the LOWER subwatershed is hypothesized to be mostly generated by hillslope erosion by sheetwash and rill formation at the quarry and on dirt roads, and agricultural plots, whereas SSY from the UPPER subwatershed is hypothesized to be mainly from channel processes and mass wasting.
-Mass wasting can contribute large pulses of sediment which can be deposited near or in the streams and entrained at high discharges during later storm events.
-Given the high correlation coefficients between SSYEV and Qmax in both watersheds, Qmax may be a promising predictor that integrates both precipitation and discharge processes.

 4.3.2.
 Effect of event size and watershed disturbance

-SSYEV from the TOTAL watershed was higher than from the UPPER watershed for the full range of measured storms with the exception of a few events that are considered outliers.
-The outlier events could be attributed to measurement error or to landslides or other mass movements in the UPPER subwatershed.
+In general, SSYEV_TOTAL was higher than SSYEV_UPPER for the full range of measured storms with the exception of a few events.
+The outlier events could be from measurement error or mass movements in the Upper watershed.
+The event with much higher SSYEV at FG1 (Figure 7d) did not have corresponding data for FG2 or FG3, to determine if this event was data error.
 The separation of multi-peak storm events, storm sequence, and antecedent conditions may also play a role.
-While the climate on Tutuila is tropical, without strong seasonality, periods of low rainfall can persist for several weeks, perhaps altering the water and sediment dynamics in the subsequent storm events.
+While strong seasonality is not observed in Faga’alu, low rainfall can persist for several weeks, perhaps altering water and sediment dynamics in subsequent storm events.